sparkflows/sparkflows-docs/docs/rest-api/rest-api-reference/index.rst

 REST API Reference
 ==========

-Fire Insights provides REST API for interacting with it.
+Sparkflows provides REST API for interacting with it.

 Swagger is also enabled and is available at http://<machine-name>:8080/swagger-ui.html

 There are various categories of REST API's available.
-This document describes the details of the various REST API's in Fire Insights.
+This document describes the details of the various REST API's in Sparkflows.

 .. toctree::